ovs-vuta/ovs/README.md

 ### 1. **Admin Section**:
 - **Login**: The presiding officer (admin) needs to log in securely to access the admin panel.
+- **Register Users**: Admin can add users uploading a single .CSV file
 - **Candidate Management**: Admins can add candidates who are running for the Executive Committee and Office Bearer positions.